 Other forms of diagnosis include blood tests, elimination diets and stool tests.

-Eating smaller amounts of dairy throughout the day rather than having an all-in-one-hit kind of approach is also a great way of still being able to enjoy the benefits of the nutritional properties of dairy minus the usual consequences.
+Eating smaller amounts of dairy throughout the day rather than having an all-in-one-hit kind of approach can help too.
+This can be a great way to still enjoy dairy, minus the usual consequences.

 Lactase tablets can be taken before eating dairy and once consumed, allow you to completely forget that you were ever lactose intolerant.
-These tiny lifesavers are loaded with the enzyme lactase, the one us lactose intolerants naturally lack, and allow us to enjoy any kind of dairy you can imagine – including that heavenly, chocolate-laden birthday cake you’ve been missing out on for too long.
+These tiny lifesavers are loaded with the enzyme lactase, and allow you to enjoy any kind of dairy you can imagine.

 Lactase tablets can be a game-changer since they can allow you to include any lactose-containing food you desire and it means you do not have to miss out on anything.

 Understanding how lactose intolerance works can make it much easier to manage.
 By utilising a combination of these strategies, you should be able to avoid symptoms without feeling like you are making any noticeable sacrifices.